tyfon7/UIFixes/README.md

 - Customizable mouse scrolling speed
 - Fix item tooltips if your mouse goes through the Quest/FoundInRaid icon (great for MoreCheckmarks)
 - Allow found in raid money and ammo automatically stack with non-found-in-raid items (stops containers making extra stacks!)
+- ✨ Option to synchronize stash scroll position everywhere your stash is visible

 ## Doors
 - Remove the unimplemented actions like "Bang & clear" that, lets face it, are never going to happen anyway.